Loumaris/gelf_proxy/README.md

 ### configuration

-The most important things can be configured via ENV:
+The most important things can be configured via ENV or yml file (`config/proxy.yml`):

 | ENV             | description                                   | default    |
 |-----------------|-----------------------------------------------|------------|